 I haven’t seen a Monarch yet, this year, in 2016.
 When I travel to Maryland next week, will I see my first?
 Will that happen in Frick Park, my neighborhood park here in Pittsburgh, Pennsylvania?
 Must I wait for the first week in June, when I will be in Chapman State Park and Allegheny National Forest and then, when I’m doing a field walk at the Jamestown Audubon Center on June 3rd?

 Danaus plexxipus, has given us fits in recent years.
 Americans are concerned about our economy, our role in the world, jobs, job security, and the education our children are getting in our beloved public schools.
 We added to that long list, a legitimate concern that we could lose the inspirational arrival and departures of Monarch butterflies like this one.
-Social share a photo of a 4th grade class delicately handling monarch caterpillars, and hear a multitude of inspired sighs from millions who love this American butterfly.
+Social share a photo of a 4th grade class delicately handling monarch caterpillars, and hear a multitude of inspired sighs from millions who love this American butterfly and the Monarch caterpillar life cycle.

 I’ve seen celebrities in person: Lloyd Bridges, Mike Tyson, Diana Ross and Kirk Douglas come to mind.
 Meeting a Monarch excites me as much or more.
 Honest.